patrickm663/localglmnet.jl/README.md

 ![grad1](assets/isolated_pdp.png)

-It is very interesting to note that moving from $\tanh$ to ReLU activation functions creates jaggered naive PDPs, whereas the above are smooth and output is more predictable.
+It is very interesting to note that moving from $\tanh$ to $\text{ReLU}$ activation functions creates jaggered naive PDPs, whereas the above are smooth and output is more predictable.

 Below is the gradient of $x_i$ (denoted as $\beta(x_i)$) and the gradient multiplied by the feature (denoted as $\beta(x_i)x_i$).